Mac at Work: Apple Business Manager Basics & Realistic Workflows

 For comprehensive NAS guidance, see our Synology NAS business guide.

-Operations and finance teams have different needs: reliability, security, and compatibility with legacy systems and accounting software.
+Operations and finance teams prioritize reliability, security, and compatibility with accounting software and legacy systems.

 Hardware Stack:

-Finance runs on web apps and occasional Windows legacy software:
+Finance teams typically rely on web applications and occasionally need Windows legacy software:

 - Accounting: QuickBooks Online via browser, or Xero for cloud-native operations